 Can you talk about your latest project?

-I have a new single which came out on April 16th, called Imagine Love!
-It basically tells the story of a boy who used to be frustrated because he could not find love but eventually overcame that and found inner peace by “imagining love” and giving back to other people.
-This script really shows in the structure of the tune itself: a melancholic yet optimistic beginning that quickly fades out to let a vibrant, colourful and catchy chorus take on.
-That alt-pop song is basically me piling dozens of vocal tracks, misusing reggae drums samples and crushing the sound of my poor bass guitar to make people nod, grin and feel good about themselves!
+I have a new single which came out on June 18th, called Piano Girl!
+It basically tells the story of a girl who used to be quite sad, just because she was dragged down by ill-intentioned people around her.
+By focusing her energy on her music and not accepting negativity from others, she eventually found inner peace by rocking it on her piano and giving back to other people.
+This little story really shows in the structure of the tune itself: a melancholic beginning driven by my wailing voice that quickly fades out into a powerful, choir + drum-machine-driven and catchy chorus.
+That alt-pop song is just me piling up 14 back vocal tracks, misusing analogue drum samples and crushing the sound of my poor guitar to make people sing the blues away feel good about themselves!

 I believe that you are also a vocal coach?
 How was it that going with the pandemic and has that affected the way you work?